Elastic anisotropy in heterogeneous materials: Results and Discussion

-While $A^U$, $A^L$ and $A^{SE}$ can be utilized to quantify anisotropy in heterogeneous materials, the most suitable index for anisotropy quantification is a pertinent question. $A^U$ and $A^L$ have simple closed form expressions in terms of the effective stiffness and compliance matrices of a heterogeneous material leading to ease of evaluation but their physical meaning is difficult to comprehend. $A^{SE}$ on the other hand requires optimization which is computationally expensive and sensitive to the optimization parameters.
-However, $A^{SE}$ has a clear physical meaning and has an advantage over $A^U$ and $A^L$ in the form of easy generalization to consider physical fields other than mechanical loading, multiphysics phenomenon and non-linearity.
-These factors can drive the selection of the appropriate anisotropy index.
+While $A^{U*}$, $A^{L*}$ and $A^{SE*}$ can be utilized to quantify anisotropy in heterogeneous materials, the most suitable index for anisotropy quantification is a pertinent question. $A^{U*}$ and $A^{L*}$ have simple closed form expressions in terms of the effective stiffness and compliance matrices of a heterogeneous material leading to ease of evaluation but their physical meaning is difficult to comprehend. $A^{SE*}$ on the other hand requires optimization which is computationally expensive and sensitive to the optimization parameters.
+However, $A^{SE}$ has a clear physical meaning and has an advantage over $A^{U*}$ and $A^{L*}$ in the form of easy generalization to consider physical fields other than mechanical loading, multi-physics phenomenon and non-linearity.
+These factors drive the selection of the appropriate anisotropy index.

-The proposed approach to quantify anisotropy in heterogeneous materials along with the presented results open up the exploration of the role microstructural features such as multi-phase reinforcements, presence of pores/cracks along with secondary phases and microstructure statistics (reinforcement/pore aspect ratio and orientation distribution) in influencing anisotropy.
-In random heterogeneous materials, salient microstructural features such as phase topology and connectivity also play a role in influencing anisotropy that can be extended to architectured materials with tunable anisotropy \cite{kumar2020inverse,zheng2021data}.
+The current approach to quantify anisotropy in heterogeneous materials along with the presented results open up the exploration of the role of salient microstructural features and microstructure statistics in influencing anisotropy.
+In random heterogeneous materials, microstructural features such as phase topology and connectivity also play a role in influencing anisotropy that can be quantified and correlated with the microstructure with the current approach.
+Further, the current approach for anisotropy quantification can form the basis for anisotropy tuning in composite \cite{vidyasagar2018microstructural} and architectured materials \cite{kumar2020inverse,zheng2021data} leading to the design of materials with desired anisotropy.

-\paragraph{Conclusion.---}
+\section{Conclusion}